Value at Risk (VaR)

 The normal distribution has a mean equal to the average value.
 Values close to the mean have a higher probability of occurring than those that are further from the mean.
 Regarding investments, the mean is the expected return.

 The variance, or the dispersion, of the portfolio is calculated by subtracting the mean from actual outcomes and squaring them to eliminate negative numbers, then dividing by n – 1, where n = number of samples.
-The standard deviation is equal to the square root of the variance.
+The standard deviation = the square root of the variance.
 Hence, the standard deviation is the average amount of deviation and is commensurate with the dispersion of the outcomes about the mean.
 The wider the dispersion, the greater the standard deviation.
 Converting the normal distributions of sample returns to the standard normal distribution changes the standard deviation to integer values, so that if an outcome has an average deviation, then its standard deviation will be equal to 1.
 If an outcome deviates by twice the average from the mean, then it is 2 standard deviations from the mean.
 For a normal distribution, the probability of an event occurring within 1 standard deviation of the mean is 68%, 2 standard deviations represent 95% of the values in the distribution and 99.7% of the values fall within 3 standard deviations of the mean.

 The mean and standard deviations of investment returns are determined using historical outcomes.
 Different financial instruments will have different means and different standard deviations, meaning different amounts of volatility.